-The discount rate used in the impairment test on the goodwill associated with Vansan Makina Sanayi ve Ticaret A.S. and its subsidiaries has risen, reflecting the rise in country risk as a result of the uncertainty over the outlook of the Turkish economy and a portion of the goodwill is currently expected to become unrecoverable.
+A portion of the goodwill associated with Vansan Makina Sanayi ve Ticaret A.S. and its subsidiaries is currently expected to become unrecoverable due to a revision of the business plan reflecting actual results and economic conditions surrounding Turkey.
 Accordingly, the carrying amount has been reduced to its recoverable amount.
-The recoverable amount is calculated on the basis of value in use, and the value in use is calculated by estimating the amount of future cash flows based primarily on the business plan and growth rate approved by management and discounting the estimated amount of cash flows to the present value using a discount rate based on the weighted average cost of capital before tax of 39.8%.
+The recoverable amount is calculated on the basis of value in use, and the value in use is calculated by estimating the amount of future cash flows based primarily on the business plan and growth rate approved by management and discounting the estimated amount of cash flows to the present value using a discount rate based on the weighted-average cost of capital before tax of 67.7%.